 Stanton Andrews Architects has been working on this project alongside Emporia Leisure, owners of Bowland Brewery and James’ Places.
 When complete, the scheme will include a hotel, food outlets, an Everyman four screen cinema and gym.

 Stanton Andrews combined both an innovative approach to the project design and construction of this commercial property, whilst remaining respectful of the historical fabric of the building and its setting.

-Stanton Andrews Architects is very pleased to have been involved in this project and brought the mill back into such vibrant use after its long history.
+Stanton Andrews Architects is very pleased to have been involved in this mill conversion and brought the mill back into such vibrant use after its long history.